Are you, or your partner unhappy or ambivalent about your pregnancy?

-Counseling and psychotherapy has been shown in research studies to be the safest and most effective treatment in dealing with stress, anxiety or depression during pregnancy.
+Counseling and psychotherapy has been shown in research studies to be the safest and most effective treatment in dealing with stress, anxiety or depression during a difficult or unplanned pregnancy.

-Here are some of the areas where counseling can help:
+Here are some of the areas where pregnancy counseling can help:

 - Anxiety due to a medically high risk pregnancy

 - Lack of support by your partner during pregnancy

 If you are pregnant but are stressed or unhappy about it in some way, you might feel like you are on a rollercoaster of emotions.
 While your friends may appear joyful and “glow” during their pregnancies, you may be confused, sad, tearful or apprehensive much of the time.

 Many pregnant women have successfully used counseling and psychotherapy to help with a medically high risk pregnancy, improve their mood, overcome previous loss and trauma, and resolve relationship conflict related to the pregnancy.

 Pregnancy counseling can help ease your anxiety and depression, calm your mind, and support you in your well-being while you take care of yourself and your unborn baby.
 Unlike any anti-depressant medication, you will improve how you feel without posing any threat to your fetus.